-14. A community outreach trainer has been funded to provide free first aid training in 'hard to reach communities'.
-During the 2016/17 year the trainer has trained 2,912 individuals in basic lifesaving skills.
-The trainer has also attended the community outreach roadshows increasing public awareness of Yorkshire Ambulance Service.
+15. A Community Engagement Trainer has been funded to provide free first aid training in communities across Yorkshire and the Humber.
+During the 2017-18 year we have trained 3,285 individuals in basic lifesaving skills.
+The trainer has also attended the community outreach roadshows funded by the Charity, increasing public awareness of Yorkshire Ambulance Service's services and those of its partners across the health communities we serve.